Social Media Defined

 Failure to follow these guidelines may result in (but are not limited to) the removal of account administrative access, account termination, and/or other legal or institutional repercussions as deemed fit.

-Keep in mind other Daemen College policies.
-For example, please refer to the Technology Acceptable Use Policy for more information in regards to Daemen College Information Technology resources.
+Keep in mind other Daemen University policies.
+For example, please refer to the Technology Acceptable Use Policy for more information in regards to Daemen University Information Technology resources.
 Access to these resources is a privilege, not a right.

 This document does not reflect the full detail of all campus policies that may impact social media, including employee policies, academic policies and procedures, and our File Sharing Policy.

-Faculty Obligations: The following was taken directly from the academic freedom section of the Daemen College Faculty Handbook:
+Faculty Obligations: The following was taken directly from the academic freedom section of the Daemen University Faculty Handbook: